sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 - Duration: 60-minutes.
 - During this stage in the interview process, we try to get a sense of your approach and thought process about curriculum and writing.
 You will be given a curriculum and short tutorial draft to review for the first 30 minutes of the session, after which you and Lisa will take the last 30 minutes to go through your thoughts about that approach and talk about your feedback and what you would add.

-### Product Marketing Manager working session

-- Duration: 60-minutes.
-- The goal of the working session is to give us all a sense of what it'd be like to work together and make sure we have a shared understanding of the role and goals.
-This is not meant to be stressful or require a lot of preparation.
-- First, we'd like to cover some general stuff:
-  - Your 20-second Sourcegraph pitch: Imagine a senior eng at your current company asked you what Sourcegraph is.
-We don't expect this to be super polished or even 100% correct - we want to hear your spin on what we're selling and the value proposition.
-  - What do you need to be successful? (tools, resources/special budget for anything, specific commitments from other teams, anything from me, etc.)
-- Then we'd like to hear, at a high level, how you would approach putting together a GTM plan for the [TBD Product] GA launch.
-- This could easily take several hours, but we're just looking for a 60-min conversation total (including the general stuff above). _You don't need to put together a full plan!_
-- Please don't go overboard on preparation, plans, or detail.
-Clever ideas are awesome, but we're looking for your process/framework/principles.
-A Google Doc outline is how we'd do this kind of thing internally, so that's best.
-Doesn't have to be pretty.
-If you prefer slides, that's fine.
-This will be a casual back and forth conversation; not a formal presentation.
-- Feel free to reach out to Andy with any questions.

-### Senior Customer Marketing Manager working session

-- Duration: 60-minutes.
-- The goal of the working session is to give us all a sense of what it'd be like to work together and make sure we have a shared understanding of the role and goals.

-  - Part 1: Driving engagement with our Customer Advisory Board members The first part of the meeting will be with Andy Schumeister (Director of Product Marketing), Victoria Yunger (Product Marketing Lead, Enterprise), and Alex Isken (Product Marketing Manager, Cloud).
-  - First, you’ll share your 20-second Sourcegraph pitch: Imagine a senior eng at your current company asked you what Sourcegraph is.
-We don't expect this to be super polished or even 100% correct - we want to hear your spin on what we're selling and the value proposition.
-  - Then, we’d like to hear your ideas for how we can drive engagement with our Customer Advisory Board members in-between meetings in order to provide even more value for members.
-  - Please don't go overboard on preparation, plans, or detail.
-Clever ideas are awesome, but we're also looking for your process/framework/principles.
-A Google Doc outline is how we'd do this kind of thing internally, so that's best.
-Doesn't have to be pretty.
-If you prefer slides, that's fine.
-This will be a casual back and forth conversation; not a formal presentation.
-You’ll also have an opportunity to ask the team questions during this portion.

-  - Part 2: Setting you up for success
-  - Then, you’ll meet 1:1 with Andy where you’ll have a chance to discuss the role and share what you need to be successful: tools, resources/special budget for anything, specific commitments from other teams, anything from Andy, etc.)

 ### Manager of Internal Communications working session

 - Duration: 60-minutes.